 For more information: call Lissie at 204 927-2346 or visit www.foodmattersmanitoba.ca

-In 2014 the Recreation and Wellness committee began as the LiveSafe Recreation Steering Committee, (with representation from the City of Winnipeg, William Whyte Residents Assoc., Dufferin Residents Assoc, St. John’s Residents Assoc., Aboriginal Vision, North End Youth and NECRC) continued working on addressing Recreational and Leisure needs for the North End.
+In 2014 the Recreation and Wellness committee began as the LiveSafe Recreation Steering Committee.
+LiveSafe had representation from the City of Winnipeg, William Whyte Residents Assoc., Dufferin Residents Assoc, St. John’s Residents Assoc., Aboriginal Vision, North End Youth and NECRC.
+We continue working on addressing Recreational and Leisure needs for the North End.
 In June 2014, Darryl Bruce left NECRC for other endeavors.
 We would like to thank Darryl Bruce for his contribution towards improving recreation services in the North End.
-In September, 2014, we welcomed Andrew Sannie as the new LiveSafe Recreation Facilitator and look forward to working with him on existing Recreation activities and new initiatives based on community needs and priorities as the North End Wellness Recreation Liaison.
+In September, 2014, we welcomed Andrew Sannie as the new LiveSafe Recreation Facilitator.
+He has continued working on existing Recreation activities and new initiatives based on community needs and priorities as the North End Wellness Recreation Liaison.

 North End Rec Plan Implementation of North End Rec plan has continued with focus on several major initiatives in the Point Douglas area.
 The North End Hockey Program is off to another successful season, boasting 150 active and participating youth on nine different teams.
 2015 will see the implementation of a few new facilities in the process of development; there are three major projects either in early to mid-development or planning, these include: Machray Park redevelopment planned for 2015, Powers Park redevelopment planned for 2015 and a proposed BMX Park still in planning.